 There are different kinds of words, such as noun, verb, adjective and adverb.
 When you learn a new word, it can be very helpful to try to understand what kind of word it is and then you can use it correctly in a sentence.
 Also, remember that most English sentences follow the same pattern: subject - verb - object.
 This might be different from your language.

 After learning the basic blocks, probably the next most important thing to study is the tenses.
-English has a lot of different verbs tenses such as present perfect and past continuous.
+English has a lot of different verb tenses such as present perfect and past continuous.
 It’s important to learn these in order to sound natural and to be understood easily.

-8. Find the gaps
+8. Find the gaps in your knowledge

 When you speak and write, you will sometimes find that you don’t know the correct way to say something.
 You can ask somebody or you can look it up in a grammar book or online.
 Then practise what you have just learnt.
 Also notice the mistakes that you make often so you can try to stop making them.